JeffreySmith/catfacts/README.md

 # catfacts
-A silly program to practice accessing api's in rust, using reqwest and tokio.
+A silly program to practice accessing api's in rust, using reqwest, tokio, serde, and argh.
-This was to learn how to access api's as well as practice using async.
+This was also to practice using async.

 Basic usage to get a fact: